tirtho/DocAI/README.md

 - Sends the augmented and engineered prompt to Azure Open AI
 - Returns the completion to the calling end user

-## End to End Document AI Solution
+## End to End Document AI Solution UI Screenshots

 ![Review & Detect Data Inconsistencies][Review Page]